bu-ist/web2cloud-infrastructure/README.md

 ```bash
 ./deploy default buaws-web2cloud-nonprod prod
 ```
-2. Run the base-landscape stack: ./create-stack.sh awsprofile region base-landscape buaws-webrouter-base-{landscape}
+1. Run the base-landscape stack: ./create-stack.sh awsprofile region base-landscape buaws-webrouter-base-{landscape}
+      Example:
+      ```bash
-      Example: ./create-stack.sh w2c-non-prod us-west-2 base-landscape buaws-webrouter-base-dr-syst
+      ./create-stack.sh default us-west-2 base-landscape buaws-webrouter-base-dr-prod
+      ```
-3. Run the iam-landscape stack: ./create-stack.sh awsprofile region iam-landscape buaws-webrouter-iam-{landscape} --capabilities C
+1. Run the iam-landscape stack: ./create-stack.sh awsprofile region iam-landscape buaws-webrouter-iam-{landscape} --capabilities C
 APABILITY_IAM
+      Example:
+      ```bash
-      Example: ./create-stack.sh w2c-non-prod us-west-2 iam-landscape buaws-webrouter-iam-dr-syst  --capabilities CAPABILITY_IAM
+      ./create-stack.sh default us-west-2 iam-landscape buaws-webrouter-iam-dr-prod  --capabilities CAPABILITY_IAM
+      ```
-4. Do the steps to create the WAF
+1. Do these steps to create the WAF

 	a.
 Use console Cloudformation create stack

       b.
-From s3 https://s3.amazonaws.com/buaws-web2cloud-{prod or nonprod}-us-east-1/aws-waf-security-automations/aws-waf-security-automations.template
+From s3 https://s3.amazonaws.com/buaws-websites-{prod or nonprod}-us-east-1/aws-waf-security-automations/aws-waf-security-automations.template

       c.
 Name is buaws-webrouter-{landscape}-waf

       d.
 CloudFront Access Log Bucket Name from buaws-webrouter-base-{landscape} LogBucketARN (without arn:aws:s3::: part)

       e. set WAFTriggerAction to count
-5. Do an initial run of the main-landscape stack with the bootstrap image (see settings/buaws-webrouter-main-prod-parameters.json-bootstrap) for an example).
+1. Do an initial run of the main-landscape stack with the bootstrap image (see settings/buaws-webrouter-main-prod-parameters.json-bootstrap) for an example).
-6. Once that completes and the CodePipeline has run once successfully, Switch the stack back to the normal settings (default:latest) and do an update-stack.
+1. Once that completes and the CodePipeline has run once successfully, Switch the stack back to the normal settings (default:latest) and do an update-stack.
-9. Build the CloudFront stacks for your landscape:
+1. Build the CloudFront stacks for your landscape:

 Note that the only time you need the bootstrap stack is just after you create the base-landscape stack.
 You can delete and rebuild the main-landscape stack without issues.